sematext/sematext-agent-java/docs/metrics-yaml-format.md

     * DB data source
         * `query`: The SQL query be executed to collect metrics.
         * `dbUrl`: The DB Connection string. e.g. `jdbc:clickhouse://${SPM_MONITOR_CLICKHOUSE_DB_HOST_PORT}/system` where
-        `SPM_MONITOR_CLICKHOUSE_DB_HOST_PORT` is set up time variable passed from `setup-spm` script.
+        `SPM_MONITOR_CLICKHOUSE_DB_HOST_PORT` is placeholder for variable passed from `setup-spm` script.
-        * `dbDriverClass`: Fully qualified DB driver class name
+        * `dbDriverClass`: Fully qualified DB driver class name.
+Refer to [Adding custom classes to the agent](#adding-custom-classes-to-the-agent) for adding driver jar to agent.
         * `dbUser`: DB User name (typically passed from setup script)
         * `dbPassword`: DB Password (typically passed from setup script)
-        * `dbVerticalModel`: `true` if the each metric is present its own row.
+        * `dbVerticalModel`: `true` if the each metric is present in its own row.
 The default value is `false`, which means all metrics are present in single row, where each column represents a metric.
 For more info refer to [DB Vertical Model](#db-vertical-model)
         * `dbAdditionalConnectionParams` - Any additional connection params to be passed to the DB connection.
     * JSON data source
-        * `server` - The protocol, hostname and port sections of the HTTP URL to query for metrics.
-Typically passed from setup script.
+        * `server` - The protocol, hostname and port sections of the HTTP URL to query for metrics  (typically passed from setup script)
         * `url`: The path to query metrics.
 For example, if the metrics are exposed via `http://localhost:9090/node/stats` then `server` should be `http://localhost:9090` and `url` should be `/node/stats`.
-        * `basicHttpAuthUsername`: Username for HTTP Basic authentication
+        * `basicHttpAuthUsername`: Username for HTTP Basic authentication  (typically passed from setup script)
-        * `basicHttpAuthPassword`: Password for HTTP Basic authentication
+        * `basicHttpAuthPassword`: Password for HTTP Basic authentication  (typically passed from setup script)
         * `smileFormat`: `true` if response is in [smile format](https://github.com/FasterXML/smile-format-specification).
          The default value is `false`.
         * `async`: Set to true to fetch metrics asynchronously.
 The default value is `false`.
         * `jsonHandlerClass`: Optional JSON handler class to parse the JSON output.
 The class should extend `CustomJsonHandler`.
- * `require`: This section specify the condition that should be true to fetch the metrics defined in this YAML.
+ * `require`: This section specifies the condition that should be true to fetch the metrics defined in this YAML.
     You can specify multiple require sections to match multiple conditions.
 Only when all the conditions are matched the metrics will be collected.
     Typically these are version checks or checks based on custom logic.
 You can specify the condition class and pass values to the Condition class from YAML using